elastic/kibana/x-pack/plugins/inference/README.md

 - Normalizing request and response formats from all supported connector types
 - Tool calling and validation of tool calls
 - Token usage stats / events
-- Streaming mode to work with chunk in real time instead of waiting for the full response
+- Streaming mode to work with chunks in real time instead of waiting for the full response

 #### Standard usage